 This course integrates the use of a diverse variety of machines and equipment and related responsibilities of an executive secretary through long, interrelated undefined problems.
-Special areas of study include business data presentation and simulated typing and composition activities.
-A study of executive secretarial functions and responsibilities is supplemented by speakers and field trips.
-Individual drills to remedy specific weaknesses in typing are provided. \$3.00 lab
+Special areas of study include business data presentation and simulated typing and composition activities. \$3.00 lab fee.